-Music in Movies .
+Music in Movies .5

 Music in Movies (GC) If you like movies and you like music, you will LOVE our MIPS Music in Movies course!
 In this enjoyable and interactive course, students will learn the many ways that filmmakers use music to enhance their movies.
 We will be studying film music from Star Wars, How To Train Your Dragon, Lord Of The Rings, and other award-winning films.
 Students in this course will virtually interact with other students in the analysis of music in movies.
-During the second half of this two-part course students will continue to learn the many ways that filmmakers use music to enhance their movies.
+Students will continue to learn the many ways that filmmakers use music to enhance their movies.
 Students will be studying film music from other award-winning films.
 Students in this course will virtually interact with other students in the analysis of music in movies.